tiongjjyi/tp/docs/UserGuide.md

 * `find n/John` returns `john` and `John Doe`.
 * `find t/good` Find the student(s) tagged as `GOOD`, and the details of the student(s) will be displayed.

+**Command succeeds:** Success message shown to user, no change in the database, a change in GUI is displayed.

+**Command failure:** Users enter the command with incorrect formatting, resulting in an error message shown to the user.

 ### List all pending questions : `list`

 List all the students with non-empty pending question fields.

 **Format:** `list pq/`